IngridFuentes/IngridFuentes/README.md

 ## 🌱 I’m currently learning

-- Advanced React patterns
+- Cybersecurity
-- MongoDB
+- AI implementations

 ## 📚 Education
 I hold a degree in Computer Science, a Coding bootcamp certificate from Flatiron School, and an undergrad in Business Administration.
 My academic journey has equipped me with a solid understanding of software engineering principles, and a business perspective.
 I am excited to apply this knowledge in real-world projects.